 In September of 2012, DEAC established the DEAC Strategic Planning Sub-Committee which, in coordination with DPS-GMB, is charged with developing the State's Annual Strategic Plan.
-The annual plan is geared at providing a blueprint for activities of DEAC, including the development of goals, strategic action programs, and related timelines.
+The State's Annual Strategic Plan is geared at providing a blueprint of activities for DEAC, including the development of goals, strategic action programs, and related timelines.

-To ensure a consistent use of a Statewide Drug and Violent Crime Strategy, DEAC, in collaboration with the Southwest Border New Mexico Region HIDTA (SWB HIDTA), has adopted the SWB HIDTA's Annual Threat Assessment and Drug Strategy (call Sheila McDonald at 505-827-9115 for information on how to get a copy) as the baseline for statewide criminal justice priorities, including the use of evidence-based strategies and programs that address drug trafficking and violent crime.
+To ensure a consistent use of a Statewide Drug and Violent Crime Strategy, DEAC, in collaboration with the Southwest Border New Mexico Region HIDTA (SWB HIDTA), has adopted the SWB HIDTA's Annual Threat Assessment and Drug Strategy (call Patricia Romero at 505-487-6483 for information on how to get a copy) as the baseline for statewide criminal justice priorities, including the use of evidence-based strategies and programs that address drug trafficking and violent crime.